-Rachel co-leads RMI’s Building Electrification Initiative, overseeing RMI’s work at the federal level and in the Interior-West.
-She also oversees RMI’s equity and justice and city cohort work to drive equitable building decarbonization.
-Rachel is passionate about developing solutions that eliminate building-sector emissions and improve the quality of life for those most burdened by the climate crisis.
+Rachel co-leads RMI’s Carbon-Free Buildings policy work.
+She oversees RMI’s work in roughly 15 priority states across the nation and at the federal level.
+Rachel is passionate about advancing precedent-setting policy solutions that eliminate building-sector emissions and improve the quality of life for those most burdened by the climate crisis.

-Before joining RMI, Rachel spent fifteen years advancing clean energy and climate policies through work in philanthropy, advocacy, and state government.
-Rachel launched Sierra Club’s building electrification campaign in California in 2016 and collaboratively grew it into a national campaign covering over a dozen states.
-Rachel lives in Oakland, California, and can be found biking in the redwood forests with her family.
+Before joining RMI, Rachel spent 15 years advancing clean energy and climate policies through her work in philanthropy, advocacy, and the state government.
+Rachel launched Sierra Club’s building electrification campaign in California in 2016 and collaboratively made it a national campaign covering over 12 states.
+She lives in Oakland, California, and can be found biking in the redwood forests with her family.

 - MPP, UC Berkeley–Goldman School of Public Policy (Departmental Fellowship)